klavoie1/RandomUsernameGenerator/README.md

 ## Features

 - Generates a single username each time the program is run
-- Combines words from an internal word list and appends a random numeric suffix
+- Combines words from an internal word list and appends a random numeric suffix (*#'s range from 0 to 999*)
 - Minimal dependencies — just Java

 ## Requirements